top of page

 3. This is a life-saving procedure which is in the best interest of the casualty.

-It may be that the casualty has a spinal injury and you might make it worse by opening the airway but an unconscious casualty – especially if on their back – cannot maintain their own airway.
-If their airway is blocked they will not be able to breathe and this takes priority over any injury.
-If you have treated the casualty in line with your training it is therefore unlikely a claim will be made against you.
+It may be that the casualty has a spinal injury, and you might make it worse by opening the airway, but an unconscious casualty – especially if on their back – cannot maintain their own airway.
+If their airway is blocked, they will not be able to breathe, and this takes priority over any injury.
+If you have treated the casualty in line with your training, it is unlikely that a claim will be made against you.

 2. Am I liable if I break someone's ribs when performing CPR?